All Episodes

 Good to talk to you.

-Uh uh I think people are conflating a lot of what happens at the Secret Service.
+I think people are conflating a lot of what happens at the Secret Service.

-Uh when there is a protectee, the president, his family on the grounds of the White House, okay, there's a certain level of security that is there.
+When there is a protectee, the president, his family on the grounds of the White House, okay, there's a certain level of security that is there.

 Okay.

-Uh the point I'm trying to make is if the president or his family had been there at the White House, I can pretty much guarantee you that this guy doesn't get anywhere close to the front door.
+The point I'm trying to make is if the president or his family had been there at the White House, I can pretty much guarantee you that this guy doesn't get anywhere close to the front door.

 Okay.

-Um, wait just a second.
+Now, wait just a second.

 Yeah.

-It sounds like I worked there, I worked there, I was a Secret Service agent, and uh I worked there in the late 90s, early 2000s.
+I was a Secret Service agent, and I worked there in the late 90s, early 2000s.

 Why does it matter so much if the first family is not in residence?

-It doesn't it doesn't compute the uh normal people.
+It doesn't compute to normal people.

-But the fact of the matter is without an imminent threat on the life of a protectee, the Secret Service really I can't think of any statutory authority they have to use deadly force to stop an invasion upon property because their mission is to protect the lives of the
+I can't think of any statutory authority they have to use deadly force to stop an invasion upon property because their mission is to protect the lives of the office holder,

-Well, I mean, there's you mean surely the Secret Service doesn't have stand down orders if the first family's not there and somebody jumps the fence and is approaching the building.
+You mean surely the Secret Service doesn't have standdown orders if the first family is not there and somebody jumps the fence and is approaching the building.

-Obama's not it's it can't be that way.
+It can't be that way.

-Okay, it's not the Secret Service, then who?
+If not the Secret Service, then who?

 Somebody's got to be guarding the place.

-If the Secret Service is if they're a body watch group, as you say, and the bodies aren't there, then what agency is there making sure the building is secure?
+If the Secret Service is, if they're a body watch group, as you say, and the bodies aren't there, then what agency is there making sure the building is secure?

-There's not going to be the same level of manpower just like anywhere else there would be.
+Of course, just as everything else, When there's not protectees involved and protectees there at the White House, there's not going to be the same level of manpower just like anywhere else there would be.

-Has is has um is somebody out there saying that these people should have been shot?
+Is somebody out there saying that these people should have been shot?

-Well, and I'm we're the impression that if we even look the wrong way on the right side of the fence that we're gonna be drawn into a web that we don't want to be in.
+We're under the impression that if we even look the wrong way on the right side of the fence, that we're going to be drawn into a web that we don't want to be in, much less jump the fence.

 If we jump the fence, we're finished.

-Well, and and again, I mean, we don't know because the investigation hasn't come out, hasn't been made public, and who knows if it will be made public.
+Well, and again, I mean, we don't know because the investigation hasn't come out, hasn't been made public, and who knows if it will be made public.

-Well, what did the Secret Service Director mean today when she said, well, it's the culture?
+Well, what did the Secret Service director mean today when she said, well, it's the culture?

 I don't have the slightest idea.